Links on SoundGuys may earn us a commission. Learn more.

 How do you control the Jabra Elite 4 Active?

-The outside of each earbud functions as a pressable button to control music playback.
+The outside housing of each earbud functions as a button to control music playback.
 Unfortunately, the buttons require a lot of force to press, which shoves the earbuds into the ear canal, causing some pain or discomfort.
-There’s no in-ear detection to auto-pause your music when you take an earbud out, and there’s also no voice to let you know when you’ve entered pairing mode or switched listening modes—have fun memorizing what all the different beeping noises mean.
+Buttons along the top, like on the Master & Dynamic series, or a touchpad might be a more elegant solution.
+There’s no in-ear detection to auto-pause your music when you take an earbud out.
+The Elite 4 Active doesn’t have any voice-indicating pairing mode or listening modes—have fun memorizing what all the different beeping noises mean.

-You can’t customize the earbud controls, but here’s what all the different combinations of button presses do:
+One of the more “budget” aspects of the Elite 4 Active shows is that you can’t customize the controls.
+Here’s what all the different combinations of button presses do:

 PRESS | DOUBLE PRESS | TRIPLE PRESS | HOLD | |